 If a dog has bitten you, attacked you, if you have been bitten by a dog in the workplace or bitten by a dangerous dog and the dog owner or another party was to blame then this could cause permanent scarring and other injuries.
 You could claim personal injury compensation from them, to hold them accountable for their actions.
-Dog attack compensation settlements could be worth in the tens of thousands of pounds if your injuries are serious, so it’s well worth pursuing your dog bite claims.
+Dog attack compensation settlements could be worth tens of thousands of pounds if your injuries are serious, so it’s well worth pursuing your dog bite claims.
 We would not advise you to use a compensation calculator to work out the value of your claim though.
 You might be wiser to ask a personal injury specialist.

 Select a section